michaelkuty/python-app-loader/README.rst

 python-app-loader
 =================

-Load configs from python modules or Django applications.
+Load configs from python modules especially Django applications.
+Plays well with Django application/modules.
+You can simply define your specification and then just load your modules which tells you what needs.
+It's universal and easy to use.

 .. contents::
     :local: